microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/configs/environment_vars.md

 This environment variable provides an alternate method for specifying the `--test-timeout-ms` parameter for `@rushstack/heft-jest-plugin`.

+## NODE_ENV

+This environment variable is automatically set to value of `test` unless it already exists.

 ## RUSHSTACK_FILE_ERROR_BASE_FOLDER

 Controls how source file paths are displayed when printing diagnostic messages such as errors or warnings.